Britt Eerland

 Britt Eerland (born 22 February 1994) is a Dutch table tennis player.

-She competed at the 2016 Summer Olympics as part of the Dutch team in the women's team event and is also competing in the 2020 Summer Olympics.

-she also made a comeback after not playing for 2 years and participated in the 2024 Singapore smash event.
+She competed at the 2016 Summer Olympics as part of the Dutch team in the women's team event and also competed at the 2020 Summer Olympics and 2024 Summer Olympics.
+She also made a comeback after not playing for two years and participated in the 2024 Singapore smash event.